anandroid/pulse-docs/README.md

 Pulse is built using modern cloud-native technologies and follows a microservices architecture.
 The project leverages Google Cloud Platform (GCP) for its infrastructure needs and employs various services for different components of the application.

+## Core Service Overview

+Pulse is an Express-based service that runs on Cloud Run.
+It exposes several REST endpoints that combine OpenAI with Google Cloud services.
+The application can fetch and structure SERP data, manage Firestore documents, and perform scheduled cleanup tasks.

+### API Endpoints

+- `/serp` – Fetch and parse search results using OpenAI
+- `/firestore/:collection` – Create, update and query documents
+- `/openai/prompt-update` – Update Firestore entries with an OpenAI prompt
+- `/pinecone/delete-all` – Remove all vectors from Pinecone
+- `/cron/ping` – Sample endpoint for Cloud Scheduler

 ## Repository Index

 ### Core Components